zreigz/docker-workshop/commands/README.md

 9aadcef8e731        nginx               "nginx -g 'daemon ..."
 About a minute ago   Up 4 seconds        0.0.0.0:8080->80/tcp   vigilant_keller

 ```
 The `nginx` container is up and running.
-Now we can try connect to this server:
+Now we can try to connect to this server:

 ```
 $ curl localhost:8080